TheTaylorLee/docker-transcodeautomation/README.md

 ## Additional Notes
 - If a file is is replaced by another file of the same name, and the old file is deleted, statistics cannot update sooner than (25 hours + PROCDELAY + MINAGE).
 This ensures statistics are not lost in rare circumstances.
 Becuase of this the container must run at a minimum that long without restart prior to a replaced files database entry being updated.
-- Docker logs should provide hints to the root of the issue and relevant snippets need to be included in opened issues.
+- Docker logs should provide hints to the root of an issue and relevant snippets need to be included in opened issues.
 - If the logs indicate that there are files leftover in the transcoding directory you must remove them.
 This is a safety feature that allows for addressing reasons for failed transcodes before continuing.
 - If your media database becomes corrupted, use the backed-up databases to restore a healthy copy.
   - /docker-transcodeautomation/data/MediaDB.SQLite #database location